Apply for a certificate of no impediment to marriage/marriage license

 When you have applied

-If the application for a certificate of no impediment to marriage is approved, the certificate will be sent to one of you via Altinn.
+If the application for a certificate of no impediment to marriage is approved, the certificate will be sent to both of you via Altinn.
+If you’ve opted out of digital communication, you will receive it in the post.

 If the application for a marriage licence is approved, you’ll receive a confirmation via Altinn.
 We’ll also send the certificate or licence to the County Governor or the Directorate of Immigration (UDI) for it to be endorsed with an apostille or legalisation.
 The actual certificate or licence will be sent to you by post after apostille or legalisation.